 As mentioned above where possible it is advised to hinge your door from the wall.
 Primarily the reason for this that it can help ensure greater rigidity overall and keeps the financial enclosure cost down.

 A glass shower door is typically 700mm to 750mm in width and 1900mm to 2100mm in height.
 Evidently reduced/restricted heights can and do play a part with some doors never being taller than 1800mm.
 Obviously everyone has a different requirement and problem they're looking to solve, hence the requirement for bespoke glass for an attic conversion shower.
-To find out a bit more on shower door sizes take a look at our blog post here.
+To find out a bit more on shower door sizes take a look at our comprehensive guide here.

 The shower door can easily be shaped to follow the roof line.

 The following photograph shows a door hung from the left hand wall with offset wall to glass hinges, a 6" pull handle and a shaped fixed panel secured in place with U Channel.
 All components have a Chrome finish.